tscottcounsel-stack/event_app_email_starter/vendor_market_launch_plan.md

 &nbsp;    > Hi \[Name]!
-We’re building a new Atlanta-based platform that connects vendors (like \[category]) directly with event organizers.
-It’s free during launch, and we’re featuring early vendors on our homepage.
+Weâ€™re building a new Atlanta-based platform that connects vendors (like \[category]) directly with event organizers.
+Itâ€™s free during launch, and weâ€™re featuring early vendors on our homepage.
 Would you like to be listed?

 3\. \*\*Build your seed database\*\*